Coronavirus Youth Design Challenge

 - The list goes on!

-Rewards Pool - get your ideas in by the 29th April to be considered by our judging panel (see below!)
+Rewards Pool (submit your idea by the 18th of June be considered by our judging panel)

 There will be two categories